rabits/onebutton/README.md

 Donation
 --------
-If you great R&R man, you can support my open-source development by a small Bitcoin donation.
+If you are great R&R man, you can support my open-source development by a small Bitcoin donation.

 Bitcoin wallet: `15phQNwkVs3fXxvxzBkhuhXA2xoKikPfUy`